dyygtfx/progressBar/README.md

-# loadingBar.js
+# progressBar
-a loading bar for javascript
+a progress loading bar for javascript